Kwoth: Worship practice

 Since Kwoth is omnipresent, the people of Nuer worships Kwoth's manifestations through sacrifice and prayers.
 Although minor deities exist in the Nuer pantheons, such as Kuth Nhial and Kuth Piny, these deities are considered as manifestations of Kwoth.
 One form of sacrificial offering done in the name of Kwoth occurs after the death of a Nuer person.
 An ox is slaughtered in honor of Kwoth, and its spirit is supposed to accompany the spirit of the deceased as they travel to heaven.
+Meat of the slaugthered animals is eaten after the ritual, as the animals body is not connected to the ritual.